sgarrison05/Comptime-Calculator_basic/README.md

 v3.04 - Corrected the path to comptimerun.txt on email sheet.

 v4.01 - Added/Completed Reconcile form.
-Users can preview datasheet, previous years' entries, and current year entries.
+Users can preview the datasheet, previous years' entries, and current year entries.
 Added the ability to cull the previous year and create a backup of it in its own folder.
 Added new choices in reason/case combobox.

 v.4.02 - Added email provider options